bastien-muraccioli/collision_benchmark_controller/README.md

-mc_rtc new controller template
+mc_rtc new FSM controller template
 ==

-This project is a template for a new controller project wihtin [mc_rtc]
+This project is a template for a new FSM controller project wihtin [mc_rtc]

 It comes with:
 - a CMake project that can build a controller in [mc_rtc], the project can be put within [mc_rtc] source-tree for easier updates